 We’ll start off talking about what kind of mindset to bring into a workshop, then move to:

 You can read it from start to finish, or skip around and pick out what’s useful.

 Whatever ideas or thoughts it sparks, or whatever feedback you have, please consider sharing.
-There’s a flipchart and marker (actually just a comment form) down at the bottom of the page, and you can email me.
-I read every message.
+There’s a flipchart and marker (actually just a comment form) down at the bottom of the page.

 How to Get into the Right Mindset